Teruaki Satō: Professional career

-2021

-On March 17, Satō broke the Nippon Professional Baseball rookie home run record in pre-season exhibition games by hitting 6, previously held by Kyosuke Sasaki when he hit 5 in 1972.
+On March 17, 2021, Satō broke the Nippon Professional Baseball rookie home run record in pre-season exhibition games by hitting 6, previously held by Kyosuke Sasaki when he hit 5 in 1972.
 This earned him a spot in the season opening game against the Tokyo Yakult Swallows on March 26.
 He started the season slow and was only batting at .196 by mid-April, with the worst strikeout rate in the team as he averaged above 40%.
 Nevertheless, he continued to display his hitting power by belting home runs, including one that flew out of Yokohama Stadium on April 9.
 His hitting eventually picked up and by April 28, he set a new Tiger rookie record for most RBI by the end of April by driving in 18 RBIs (previously set in 1950).
 As Yūsuke Ōyama was recovering from an injury on May 2, Satō was assigned the clean-up spot and he notched 5 RBIs including his first career grand slam that stole the lead from the Hiroshima Toyo Carp and propelled him to the top of the team leaderboard in both home runs (9) and RBI (24).
 In his 33rd appearance of the year on May 7, Satō hit his 10th home run and broke the record for fastest drafted NPB rookie to reach double digit homers (36 games).
 On May 28, he again drove in 5 RBIs including a 3-run home run on the 9th that won the game against the Saitama Seibu Lions.
 This made him the first rookie in 63 years to hit 3 home runs in a single game since Shigeo Nagashima in 1958.
 In a July 4 game against the Hiroshima Toyo Carp, Satō struck out 5 times in the game, tying an NPB record.
 On September 29, Satō set the NPB record for most plate appearances without getting a hit by a non-pitcher after going 54 consecutive plate appearances without a hit.

 Personal life

 He is the eldest son in a sporting family.
 His father was a national judo champion, and his brother currently plays infielder for Kwansei Gakuin University.
 His interest in baseball waned in junior high and he was leaning towards joining the soccer club before one of his friends persuaded him to join the baseball club instead.

-He is an avid fan of Momoiro Clover Z, a Japanese idol girl group.
-Whenever he hits a home run, he faces the camera before returning to the dugout and draws a Z symbol (dubbed as his "Z-pose") as a tribute to the group.